aho-emi/aoi.js-template/README.md

 ```
 Its use in same method as a normal command.

+## Useful Links
+- <a href="https://aoi.js.org">Aoi.js Docs</a>
+- <a href="https://discord.gg/3vcucB8F5c">Support Server</a>

+### For Akurui Development Team
+This setup does exactly uses the setup of v6 but any version can work fine with it<br>

 #### For any help mention me in AoI.Js Support server.
+I will also try to update it time to time as aoi version updates.